mpflaga/Arduino-MemoryFree/README.md

 ## Gratitude

-Special Thanks to GreyGnome and others for providing the example this is based off.
+Special Thanks to GreyGnome, William Greiman and others for providing the example this is based off.